zoekirsh/hs-js-cartoon-collections-js-cartoon-collections-000/README.md

 ["Doc", "Dopey", "Bashful", "Grumpy"]
 ```

-It should then print out each name using `console.log`.
-The print-out should look like this:
+It should then return a string with the numbered dwarves.
+The string should look like this:

-> 1. Doc
-> 2. Dopey
-> 3. Bashful
+> "1.
+Doc 2.
+Dopey 3.
+Bashful 4.
+Grumpy"
-> 4. Grumpy

 #### Function 2 - Summon Captain Planet